Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Simple and Fast Marriage Green Cards

-If your spouse is already in the United States on a valid nonimmigrant status, the whole process can be completed through USCIS.
-After the approval of the I-130 petition, the beneficiary will need to file an Adjustment of Status Petition with USCIS using Form I-485.
+If your spouse lives in the United States on a valid nonimmigrant status (K-1, K-3), the entire process can be completed through USCIS.

 No one wants to be separated from their fiancé(e) or spouse, even for a short time during the immigration process.
 That’s why hiring an immigration attorney is essential for a successful and smooth immigration process.
 To ensure that you save both time and money, turn to experts you can trust.